Second Bachelor's Degree

 Degree Works is the system of record for measuring compliance for degree award for all candidates with a catalog year of summer 2012 and later.
 The audit is available through the SalukiNet portal at all times and any questions regarding degree progress are to be addressed by the academic advisor assigned to the program.

 All combinations of degree and major are subject to curriculum rules for the student’s catalog year.
-The Registrar’s Office monitors appropriate application of approved curriculum and make corrections as necessary.
+The Registrar’s Office monitors appropriate application of approved curriculum and makes corrections as necessary.
 A list of approved curricula with effective dates can be found at registrar.siu.edu/curric and should be consulted when considering major changes.
+Official transcripts for all prior college level work must be received prior to degree award.